BottlecapDave/HomeAssistant-OctopusEnergy/_docs/sensors/intelligent.md

 `binary_sensor.octopus_energy_intelligent_dispatching`

-This sensor is used to determine if you're currently in a planned dispatch period.
+This sensor is used to determine if you're currently in a planned dispatch period (i.e. "smart-charge" determined by Octopus Energy) or are within the off peak period.

 | Attribute | Type | Description |
 |-----------|------|-------------|